Liverpool University Air Squadron

 Liverpool University Air Squadron (LUAS /luˈæs/) is a training unit of the Royal Air Force which provides basic flying training, adventurous training and personal development skills to undergraduate students of the University of Liverpool, University of Lancaster, Edge Hill University, Bangor University and Liverpool John Moores University.

 History

-Liverpool UAS was formed on 12 January 1941 and attached to RAF Speke.
-It was disbanded on 30 June 1946.
-It reformed on 1 December 1950 at RAF Hooton Park and moved to RAF Woodvale on 13 July 1951.
-The De Havilland DH.82 Tiger Moth was flown between 1941 and 1952.
-De Havilland Chipmunks were flown from 1952 until 1975 when the Scottish Aviation Bulldog was received.
-The present Grob 115 Tutor aircraft were delivered in 1999 and this type still equips the squadron.
+Liverpool University Air Squadron (LUAS) was established on 12 January 1941 and initially operated from RAF Speke during the Second World War.
+It was disbanded on 30 June 1946 following the end of hostilities.

+The squadron was reformed on 1 December 1950 at RAF Hooton Park, before relocating to RAF Woodvale on 13 July 1951, which remains its current base.

+Throughout its history, LUAS has operated a variety of training aircraft.
+The de Havilland DH.82 Tiger Moth was used between 1941 and 1952, followed by the de Havilland Chipmunk from 1952 to 1975.
+The Scottish Aviation Bulldog replaced the Chipmunk in 1975.

+Since 1999, the squadron has been equipped with the Grob 115 Tutor, which continues to serve as its primary training aircraft.

 Rationale

 The University Air Squadrons are a training program designed for prospective RAF officers to experience air service prior to joining the RAF.
 UAS training can offer a direct stream for its student pilots to RAF programs.
 Students participating in UAS are not obliged to enter into the RAF, unless a bursary has been awarded to them by the OASC.
 LUAS is parented by RAF Woodvale where it flies Grob Tutor aircraft.